-The factory default layout for a result file includes the following items:

-- A page tab with the result file name. - A Chromatograms view on the top left that is populated with XIC traces for the compound in the first row of the Compounds table.
+- The factory default layout for a result file includes the following items: - A page tab with the result file name. - A Chromatograms view on the top left that is populated with XIC traces for the compound in the first row of the Compounds table.
 The view automatically zooms in to the start and end points of the chromatographic peak for the compound. - A Mass Spectrum view on the top right that is populated with the MS1 scan (for a preferred ion) that is closest to the chromatographic peak apex for the selected compound across the input files.
-The spectrum tree to the left includes the MS1 scans and the fragmentation scans for the preferred ions that were acquired within the following retention time window:

-chromatographic peak apex for the selected compound ± the peak's full width at half maximum (FWHM)
+The spectrum tree to the left includes the MS1 scans and the fragmentation scans for the preferred ions that were acquired within the following retention time window: - Peak apex (RT) ± the peak's full width at half maximum (FWHM) - -or- - Start and end points of the chromatographic peak, as determined by the peak detection algorithm

-Note If the data set does not include data-dependent MS2 scans within the retention time window but does include AIF scans within this window, the spectrum tree includes the AIF scans.
+Note If the data set does not include data-dependent MS2 scans within the retention time window but does include DIA scans within this window, the spectrum tree includes the DIA scans.